RafaelFerraz/cypress-do-zero-a-nuvem/README.md

 If you want to support this project, leave a ⭐.
 ___

-This project was created with 💚 by Rafael.
+This project was created with 💚 by Rafael with support from Walmyr.